fbpx

 • Different types of berries, like strawberries, blackberries, black raspberries, and blueberries, are known to play a protective role against cancer.

-• Similarly, fruits like peaches, nectarines, oranges, pink grapefruit, red grapes, plums, pomegranates are a good source of Flavonoids and Carotenoids that are anti-inflammatory substances.
+• Similarly, fruits like peaches, nectarines, oranges, pink grapefruit, red grapes, plums, and pomegranates are good sources of Flavonoids and Carotenoids which are anti-inflammatory substances.

 Omega 3 Fatty acids